planeks/python-semantic-compare/README.md

 0.38569751
 ```
 **Example 2:**
-Get a two dimensional matrix that clusters the similarity of phrases against each other.
+Get a two-dimensional matrix that clusters the similarity of phrases against each other.
 ```sh
 phrases_1 = [
     'Communication with stakeholders',